jquepi/everything-curl/protocols/network.md

 a "connect request".
-The connection curl wants to establish is called TCP ([Transmission Control Protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)) or [QUIC](https://en.wikipedia.org/wiki/QUIC) and they work similar to connecting an invisible string between two computers.
+The connection curl wants to establish is called TCP ([Transmission Control Protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)) or [QUIC](https://en.wikipedia.org/wiki/QUIC) connection and they work similar to connecting an invisible string between two computers.
 Once established, the string can be used to send a stream of data in both directions.

 If the client has received more than one address for the host, it will traverse that list of addresses when connecting and in case one of fails it